 This is encouraging for the Algeria protests which are calling for an end to the regime.
 Now in a state of a constitutional uncertainty, the interim president Abdelkader Bensalah has called for a dialogue between the political class and civil society to move past the stalemate.

-A stronger performance on the Positive Peace Index indicates a greater likelihood of possessing the institutional capacity and resilience to withstand and respond to conflict.
+A stronger performance on the 2018 Positive Peace Index report indicates a greater likelihood of possessing the institutional capacity and resilience to withstand and respond to conflict.
 Stronger economic outcomes, better measures of wellbeing, higher levels of inclusiveness and more sustainable environmental performance are also often associated with higher levels of Positive Peace.

 When a government is responsive to the needs and wishes of its citizens, it is more capable of supporting a sound business environment, more open to the free flow of information, and more likely to promote high levels of human capital.
 The Middle East and North Africa has been more or less stagnant in Positive Peace since 2005.
 The region experienced a notable deterioration in two of the eight pillars of Positive Peace over this period, including the low levels of corruption and well-functioning government pillars.